Walker Kessler: Professional career

+Utah Jazz (2022–2026)

 Kessler was selected by the Memphis Grizzlies with the 22nd overall pick before being traded to the Minnesota Timberwolves, alongside TyTy Washington, for Jake LaRavia.
-On July 6, 2022, two weeks after being drafted, Kessler was traded along with Patrick Beverley, Jarred Vanderbilt, Leandro Bolmaro, Malik Beasley, four future first round picks, and a pick swap to the Utah Jazz in exchange for Rudy Gobert.
+On July 6, 2022, two weeks after being drafted, Kessler was traded along with Patrick Beverley, Jarred Vanderbilt, Leandro Bolmaro, Malik Beasley, four future first-round picks, and a pick swap to the Utah Jazz in exchange for Rudy Gobert.
 On July 9, Kessler signed his rookie scale contract with the Jazz.

-On January 16, 2023, Kessler put up a double-double with a career-high 20 points and a career-high 21 rebounds, alongside four assists and two blocks in a 126–125 win over the Minnesota Timberwolves.
+On January 16, 2023, Kessler put up a double-double with a career-high 20 points and a then career-high 21 rebounds, alongside four assists and two blocks in a 126–125 win over the Minnesota Timberwolves.
 On March 25, 2023, Kessler scored a career-high 31 points to go along with 11 rebounds in a 121–113 loss to the Sacramento Kings.
 Over the course of his rookie season he appeared in 74 games while averaging 9.2 points per game.

 At the conclusion of the 2022–23 season, Kessler was announced as a finalist for the NBA Rookie of the Year Award, ultimately finishing third in the voting.

-In November 2025, Kessler underwent season-ending left shoulder surgery.
+Kessler made five starts for Utah during the 2025–26 NBA season, averaging 14.4 points, 10.8 rebounds, and 3.0 assists.
+On November 5, 2025, it was announced that Kessler would require season-ending left shoulder surgery to repair a torn labrum.
+During his third year in Utah, and already an undisputed starter, on March 7, 2025, he achieved a career-high 25 rebounds against the Toronto Raptors, in addition to 18 points and a career-high eight blocks.

+Los Angeles Lakers (2026–present)

+On July 8, 2026, Kessler signed a 4-year, $130 million contract with the Los Angeles Lakers via a sign-and-trade with the Jazz in exchange for two first-round picks and two first-round pick swaps.

+National team career

+Kessler played for the United States national team during the 2023 FIBA World Cup.
+For the tournament, he averaged 4.0 points, 2.3 rebounds, and 1.3 blocks while helping the team secure a fourth-place finish.